fivestarplugins/fivestarplugins.github.io/plugins/restaurant-reservations/user/faq.md

 ## <a name="support"></a> How do I contact support?

-I provide the best support for the free plugin that I'm able to provide for free.
-But there is only so much I'm able to do while keeping my business sustainable.
-Still, I'd encourage you to [post your support request on the official forums](http://wordpress.org/support/plugin/restaurant-reservations) and I'll help out as best I can.
+We provide the best support for the free plugin that We're able to provide for free.
+But there is only so much we're able to do while keeping the business sustainable.
+Still, we'd encourage you to [post your support request on the official forums](http://wordpress.org/support/plugin/restaurant-reservations) and we'll help out as best we can.

-If you have purchased any of the commercial addons, please reach out to me via the [support form on my website](https://www.fivestarplugins.com/support-center/).
+If you are using the premium or ultimate versions of the plugin, please reach out to us via the [support center on our website](https://www.fivestarplugins.com/support-center/).

 {% include faq/refund.md %}